Roseokpe/Portfolio/README.md

 Basic knowledge of HTML, CSS, and JavaScript.

 ### Setup
-If you installed git you can clone the code to your machine by 'git clone https://github.com/Roseokpe/Portfolio.git'.
+If you installed git you can clone the code to your machine.

 ```bash
 git clone https://github.com/Roseokpe/Portfolio.git